llipio/algorithms/README.md

     // solution implementation ...
   }
 ```
-***step3***: Run `npm run test` to make sure your solution works.
+***step4***: Run `npm run test` to make sure your solution works.

-***step4***: create a pull request to `master branch` with your solution and assign a reviewer (note: if someone has already worked on the problem, pick that person as the reviewer, otherwise just randomly pick a person to review your solution)
+***step5***: create a pull request to `master branch` with your solution and assign a reviewer (note: if someone has already worked on the problem, pick that person as the reviewer, otherwise just randomly pick a person to review your solution)

-***step5***: once your solution has been reviewed and merged to master, the previous solution will be overridden and the next person who works on the same problem will know to assign you as the reviewer for this problem.
+***step6***: once your solution has been reviewed and merged to master, the next person who works on the same problem will know to assign you as the reviewer for this problem.